casanovalx/better-control/README.md

 - BlueZ & BlueZ Utils (for Bluetooth support)
 - PipeWire Pulse (for audio control)
 - Brightnessctl (for screen brightness control)
-- Cpupower for battery controls
+- Cpupower (for battery controls)
+- Gammastep (for blue light filter)
-- Python Libraries: python-gobject and python-pydbus and python3
+- Python Libraries: python-gobject and python-pydbus and python3 and psutil

 #### if you dont want to use a feature in better-control , u can safely remove the dependency u dont wanna use and hide the tab